Aishwary0402/vueplay-teen-consent/README.md

 # VuePlay — DPDP Teen Consent Prototype

-Clickable prototype for the Vedantu PM case study: how a YouTube-style video platform should handle consent and data for under-18 users under India's DPDP Act, 2023.
+Clickable prototype case study: How a YouTube-style video platform should handle consent and data for under-18 users under India's DPDP Act, 2023.

-> Note on branding: this is an original concept product ("VuePlay"), not a
+> Note on branding: This is an original concept product ("VuePlay"), not a
 > literal YouTube clone.
-It's styled to evoke a familiar video-platform UI
+It's styled to evoke a familiar so it reads
-> (dark app chrome, red primary accent, video-grid feed) so it reads
-> instantly as "a YouTube-like app" — without reproducing YouTube's actual
+> instantly as "a YouTube-like app"  without reproducing YouTube's actual
-> logo, wordmark, or trademarked UI, which keeps the submission clean of any
+> logo, wordmark, or trademarked UI
-> IP concerns while still making the case study obvious.

 ## Files

 ```
 vueplay-prototype/
-├── index.html   → structure only, no inline styles/scripts
+├── index.html   → structure only
-├── style.css    → design system (CSS variables) + all component styles
+├── style.css    → design system
 ├── script.js    → app state, screen renderer, recommendation engine,
 │                  and the "Ask Compliance" RAG copilot
 └── README.md    → this file